 6: Conversations and community:

-When all is said and done, you need to retain your audiences' attention.
-Through conversations, you can humanize your brand and create a community of advocates.
-Advocates of your brands and volunteer ambassadors.
+When all is said and done, you need to maintain your audiences' attention.
+Through conversations, you can humanise your brand and create a community of advocates.- advocates of your brands and volunteer ambassadors.